California is set to grant Hollywood studios a lucrative tax deal during writers' strike - ExBulletin

 California is set to grant Hollywood studios a lucrative tax deal during writers’ strike

-A bill awaiting signature by California Governor Gavin Newsoms would extend the state’s tax incentive program for film and television productions by five years, but with a key update: Studios with more tax credits than they can use will be able to redeem those credits for cash.
+A bill awaiting the signature of California Governor Gavin Newsoms would see the state’s tax incentive program for film and television productions for five years, but with a key update: Studios with more than tax credits that they cannot use will be able to exchange these credits for cash.
 The bill, which is part of the state’s overall budget plan, passed California lawmakers on Tuesday, and Newsom is expected to sign it into law on Friday.

-The bill also requires any production that receives the tax credit to comply with new on-set gun safety protocols following the deadly 2021 shooting on the set of Alec Baldwins film Rust. and it implements requirements to achieve diversity hiring goals.
+The bill also requires any production that receives the tax credit to comply with new on-set gun safety protocols after 2021. fatal shot on the set of Alec Baldwin’s film Rust, and is implementing requirements to meet diversity hiring goals.

 The new refundable tax credits come as competition for film and television production from other states and countries increases.
 States like New York and Georgia are gaining market share in TV and movies, thanks to their own tax incentive programs, according to a 2021 study report of FilmLA a non-profit organization organization that helps creators plan production and license films.